Sometimes you find yourself in the middle of nowhere, and sometimes in the middle of nowhere you find yourself.Author unknown

 The Miracle Foundation was established on Mother’s Day in 2000, when Caroline Boudreaux was traveling in India and found herself face-to-face with orphaned children for the first time.

-“At age 28, I was an account executive at a local TV station in Austin, Texas.
-I was making more money than I had ever dreamed of and had everything someone of my age could want: a beautiful condo, a new car, lots of friends, and I was out almost every night.
-However, I felt empty and often thought, ‘I look like I’ve made it, but inside I’m empty.’
-I wasn’t the girl I used to be.
-I had lost my spark.
-I knew in my heart that I had a purpose and that I wasn’t fulfilling it.
+At age 28, I was an account executive at a TV station in Austin, Texas.
+I was making more money than I had ever dreamed of and had the material things that seemed to define success: a beautiful condo, new car and active social life.
+But even though from the outside it looked like I’d made it, I felt empty inside.
 I was sure there had to be more to life, but I didn’t have a clue what that was.
 I knew in my heart I had a bigger purpose that I wasn’t fulfilling.

-- STRENGTHEN operational processes and systems, and
+- Strengthen operational processes and systems, and

 I thank you for reading about our work and our accomplishments.
 I hope you’ll be inspired to join this amazing movement.
 I know your support will change the children’s lives, but I think you’ll find it will change yours as well.”